 Access to financial services and identification of a targeted population.
-For example, access to financial services targeting people in poverty situation or supporting SME lending owned by women.
+For example, provision of health insurance to people in poverty situations, micro-insurance supporting SMEs owned by women.

-In this sector, the positive contribution is mainly analyzed through revenues and asset exposure but not only.
+In this sector, the positive contribution is mainly, but not only, analyzed through revenues and asset exposure.
 We complement this exposure with a qualitative review of the solution's impact.
-KPIs to assess the level of impact generated can include: number of users/beneficiaries of the products, the share of revenues in underserved areas, the number of jobs created etc.
+KPIs to assess the level of impact generated include number of users/beneficiaries of the products, share of revenues in underserved areas, number of jobs created, etc.